 EO 13859 started the trend toward regulating AI from the White House.
 That order, signed during President Donald Trump's first administration, directed federal agencies to prioritize AI research and development and foster workforce development.
 It aimed to make federal data and models available for AI development work.
 It instructed agencies to create guidance for the use of AI in the industries they regulate.
 And it called for an action plan to protect the U.S.'s technological advantage in AI.

-The Trump Administration's philosophy on AI is driven by a mandate to secure global technological supremacy and foster economic competitiveness.
-The strategy is characterized by an emphasis on private-sector leadership, minimal federal regulation, and the strategic integration of AI into national security and defense apparatuses.
-The prevailing belief is that rapid innovation, unimpeded by bureaucratic oversight, is the most effective means to secure American dominance in the 21st-century technological landscape.
+Fast forward six years.
+The Trump Administration's philosophy on AI in the second term is driven to secure global technological supremacy and foster economic competitiveness.
+The strategy is characterized by an emphasis on private-sector leadership, minimal federal regulation, and the strategic integration of AI into national security.
+The belief is that rapid innovation, unimpeded by bureaucratic oversight, is the most effective means to secure American dominance in 21st-century technology.

 The primary driver of the administration's AI policy is the belief that technological leadership is a direct result of economic freedom and the velocity of innovation.
 The philosophy dictates that the U.S. advantage stems from its technology companies.
 The government's role is not to dictate development, but to facilitate it by removing roadblocks.

-Just as DARPA funding led to NASA and the internet, there is a fundamental belief today in the value of strategic, federal investments in research.
-Federal funding is directed toward specific, high-leverage areas, focusing on fundamental research and the construction of high-performance computing, resources critical for training trillion-parameter models.
-This ensures the foundational infrastructure remains robust and domestically controlled.
-Here are some of the basic principles:
+Just as DARPA funding led to NASA and the internet, there is a belief today in the value of strategic, federal investments in research.
+Federal funding is directed toward specific, high-impact areas.
+This includes fundamental research and the construction of high-performance computing, the resources critical for training trillion-parameter models.

 Talent Retention: Policies emphasize immigration and educational initiatives designed to attract and retain top global AI talent to prevent a "brain drain" to competitor nations.

-Approach to Regulation and Ethics: In contrast to the broader regulatory efforts seen internationally (such as the Kyoto Protocol for Responsible AI Deployment), the administration advocates for a light-touch, non-prescriptive regulatory environment.
+Approach to Regulation and Ethics: In contrast to the broader regulatory efforts seen internationally (such as the AI Act), the administration advocates for a light-touch, non-prescriptive regulatory environment.

 Skepticism of Broad Rules: The philosophy holds that imposing wide-ranging, technology-specific regulations could stifle innovation and inadvertently create compliance burdens that disproportionately affect smaller companies.